ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Comparison expressions are available for comparisons between primitive values (that is, numbers, strings, `true`, `false`, and `null`).
-These can be obtained via literal values; Singular Queries, each of which selects at most one node the value of which is then used; or function expressions (see {{fnex}}) of type `ValueType`.
+These can be obtained via literal values; singular queries, each of which selects at most one node the value of which is then used; or function expressions (see {{fnex}}) of type `ValueType`.